Six-Trak

-The Six-Trak was an analogue synthesizer manufactured by Sequential Circuits in San Jose, California and released in January 1984.
-It is notable for being one of the first multi-timbral synthesizers, equipped with MIDI and an on-board six-track digital sequencer, hence the name.
+The Six-Trak was an analogue synthesizer manufactured by Sequential Circuits in San Jose, California and released in January 1984, notable for being one of the first multi-timbral synthesizers.
+It is a six-voice polyphonic synthesizer with one oscillator-per-voice equipped with MIDI, arpeggiator and an on-board six-channel digital sequencer which allows individual or grouped track recording.
 It was designed as an inexpensive and easily portable 'scratch-pad' machine for trying out arrangements.
-You can latch the arpeggiator and play along with sequences in real time.
-Also available is a unison mode which renders the keyboard monophonic but allows for very rich sounding timbres.
+The synthesizer has both a polyphonic and a unison (monophonic) mode.

 The Six-Trak is prominently featured and can be heard on the 1998 minimalist space music CD release The Dream Garden, by musician/composer Dane Rochelle.
 More recently it has been used by composer Christopher de Groot for the 2012 soundtrack to Australian feature film "Sororal".

-The Six-Trak's more famous sibling is the Prophet 5, widely used in much of the 1970s progressive rock.
-A number of other synthesizers made by Sequential Circuits used similar electronics, including the Multi-Trak, Max, and Split-8.